 Also out this week that looks interesting:

 Atomic Blonde: Charlize Theron stars in this stylish spy thriller set in Berlin just before the wall falls.
-It is not too late to enter our contest to win a copy of the Blu-ray.

 Wind River: Jeremy Renner and Elizabeth Olsen take time off from their team-up with the Avengers to perform in this thriller about a murder that takes place on an Indian Reservation.
 Read David Wangberg’s review.